Muzolas/Muzolas/README.md

 # About Me:
- I’am currently a student.<br> I’am looking for support for a project and internship.<br> I’m currently learning C, JAVA, PHYTON.<br><br>
+ I’m currently a student.<br> I’m looking for support for a project and internship.<br> I’m currently learning C, JAVA, PHYTON.<br><br>

 #  Tech Stack: